darrenthiores/EcoSwap/README.md

 - Android & iOS

-There is no any requirements to launch the app, currently the app still using Dummies and Local Database on some features (carbon tracker & chat)
+There is no any requirements to launch the app, currently the app still using Dummies and Local Database on some features (carbon tracker & chat), just make sure to use the "main" branch.

 <br>